About Gasbusters

 GASBUSTERS to encourage City Councillors to prioritize legislation that bans the use of two -stroke, gas- powered leaf blowers.

-As the core objective of Toronto Public Health is to reduce health inequities and improve the health status of Torontonians, the Toronto Medical Officer could be a voice to champion the costly, long term negative health consequences of airborne harmful pollutants from gas-leaf blower’s inefficient, fuel combustion emissions.
+The core objective of Toronto Public Health is to reduce health inequities and improve the health status of Torontonians.
+The Toronto Medical Officer could be a voice to champion the negative health consequences of noise pollution and harmful pollutants from gas-powered leaf blowers.

 Gasbusters aims to persuade Dr Na-Koshie Lamptey, Deputy Medical Officer at Toronto Public Health, to address this issue.